-At its core, this is not the true form of freelancing.
+At its core, this is not the exact form of freelancing.
 If you find yourself being offered this kind of work, then think twice and look for other options.

 Finding your niche

-If you have identified your skill and expertise at the beginning of this article, then it’s time to narrow it down to a speciality.
+If you have identified your skill and expertise at the beginning of this article, then it’s time to narrow it down to a specialty.
 In freelancing, this is called a niche.